GreenStage/react-central-state/README.md

     ...
 };

-//Call this method with a callback function and a property
+//Call this method with a callback function and a state property
-//key name that will said function when it changes. this.addCentralStateListener(this.callback,'foo');
+//key name that will trigger said function when it changes. this.addCentralStateListener(this.callback,'foo');
 ```